shajiah-zahra/HTML_docs/README.md

 # HTML_docs
-Some simple HTML Codes for understanding basics and Notes during Bachelors degree.
+Some simple HTML Codes for understanding basics and Notes during bachelor's degree.